accordproject/template-archive/README.md

 ## Introduction

 Cicero allows you to define natural language contract and clause templates that can be executed by a computer.
-These could be relatively simple things like `if the goods are more than [{DAYS}] late, then notify the supplier of the goods, with the message [{MESSAGE}].` or more elaborate natural language and logic such as computing interest on a loan, or calculating penalties based on IoT sensor readings.
+These could be relatively simple things like `if the goods are more than {{DAYS}} late, then notify the supplier of the goods, with the message {{MESSAGE}}.` or more elaborate natural language and logic such as computing interest on a loan, or calculating penalties based on IoT sensor readings.

 You can browse the library of Open Source Cicero contract and clause templates at: https://templates.accordproject.org.